 First of all, what do you mean by “scalable”?

 Scalable definitely means different things to different people.
 At Ground Floor Partners, we work with start-ups and small businesses.
-Most of our clients would be thrilled to build a $10 million business in 5, 10 or even 15 years.
-That is very different from most tech startups where the founders hope to grow to a multi-billion dollar valuation within five or six years.
+Most of our clients would be thrilled to build a $10 million business in 5 or 10 years.
+That is very different from most tech startups where the founders hope to grow to a multi-billion dollar valuation within a few years.

 For this post, when we say scalable, we are talking about doubling or tripling revenues every two or three years, not every three or four months.
 This kind of scaling sometimes requires additional capital, but we’re talking angel investors or banks, not venture capitalists and IPOs.